pravega/pravega-samples/standalone-examples/README.md

 ## Generate the scripts to make it easier to run the examples
 Most examples can be run either using the gradle wrapper (gradlew) or scripts.
 To run the examples using scripts, the scripts need to be generated.
-In the directory containing this readme, run the following once, and all the scripts will be generated.
+In the directory where you downloaded the pravega samples, run the following once, and all the scripts will be generated.

 ```
 $ ./gradlew install